 - Pictures to trace (unless you can draw from scratch) or images downloaded from online.

 You could make a simple, thin coloring book, similar to the ones sold in stores.
 Or you could make a thick, bound volume with 100-200 pictures to color.
 Instructables shows you how to make an actual, hardbound book cover yourself without spending much on materials.
 Here’s a way to make a paperback binding.
-Or you can do a simple Japanese book binding with just some nice stock paper for the cover, and all the pages sewn together via holes punched beside the spine.
+Or you can make personalized coloring books with simple Japanese book binding with just some nice stock paper for the cover, and all the pages sewn together via holes punched beside the spine.

 Another option for those of you with some computer skills and writing ability: write a story and provide illustrations within the text (or on opposite pages) for a child to color.